Words by Danielle

 Only two people knew about the proposal before it happened.
 But everyone was so supportive and happy for us when we told them after.

 They were all also equally supportive when we told them we were going to Iceland, just the two of us.
 We are very adventurous and love to travel, so it definitely wasn’t a big surprise.

 The elopement day went a little like this:

 Getting ready together was one of Cynthia’s favorite parts of the day.
-She loved being together and helping each other while the excitement that we were about to get married built and built.
+She loved being together and helping each other while the excitement we were about to get married was built and built.

 Steph drove us around the southern area of Iceland, making several stops to take pictures.
 We followed a winding road along a river before turning inland onto an F-road towards our final destination.

 Once we arrived at Haifoss, we walked from the car down towards the overlook in absolute awe.
 The waterfalls 122 meters down the two million years old cliff into the narrow gorge below.